Lawrence-tech/alx-backend-javascript/README.md

     Why and how to add a static method to a class
     How to extend a class from another
     Metaprogramming and symbols

+## 0x03.
+ES6 data manipulation

+### Learning Objectives

+    How to use map, filter and reduce on arrays
+    Typed arrays
+    The Set, Map, and Weak link data structures